mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user selects a table to be referenced by these columns.
 - The user selects a column in the reference table from which the column will match values.
 By default, this is set to the 'Primary Key' column in the referenced table.
 When changing this field, the user can select only columns with a UNIQUE or PRIMARY KEY constraint.

-## Scenario 2: User Edits an Existing Foreign Key Constraint
+## Scenario 2: User Drops an Existing Foreign Key Constraint

 ### Scenario 2a: From table constraint settings

 #### Assumptions for 2a

-- This scenario assumes that foreign keys will be updated, rather than dropped and replaced.
-This implementation detail is still pending discussion.
+- This scenario assumes that the system will not update foreign keys.
+The process to edit a foreign key will be to drop it and replace it.

 #### Steps for 2a

-- A user wants to edit an existing foreign key constraint to change the selected columns or select another referenced table.
+- A user wants to edit an existing foreign key constraint to change the referring column or select another referenced table.
-- The user can open a specific foreign key constraint form by clicking on the foreign key link in the column header.
+- The user can view the details for an existing foreign key constraint by clicking on the 'Table Constraints' option in the table menu.
-- If the modified FK constraint causes existing column values to become invalid, the user will receive a warning and be aware of the potential implications of this change, like loss of data or broken views.
+- From the list of constraints, the user selects the constraint for which they want to see details.
+- The user deletes the selected constraint.

 ## Scenario 3: User Identifies a Column With a Foreign Key Constraint Applied